DiamondLightSource/rootfs/docs/build-extras.rst

     Commands to be executed after extracting source files but before patching.
     Use this rename directories or perform extra extraction operations.

+`patch-extra = @:`
+    Commands to be executed after patching.
+This can be used to rebuild configuration files if necessary.

 Global Symbols from Rootfs System